 Friendly bacteria train your immune system to distinguish between pathogens and non-harmful antigens, and to respond appropriately.
 This prevents your immune system from overreacting to non-harmful antigens, which is the genesis of allergies.
 Friendly bacteria also contribute to the development of antibodies, important to protect us against harmful antigens.

 Microbiota can be disturbed with administration of antibiotics, or because of a poor diet.
 Once disturbed, pathogens take control, and produce abnormal changes leading to various digestive problems.
-Studies indicate that taking probiotics can help reduce digestive complaints like bloating, constipation, diarrhoea and also help with various inflammatory bowel problems.
+Studies indicate that taking probiotics can help reduce digestive complaints like bloating, constipation, diarrhoea and help with various inflammatory bowel problems.

 It is hard to believe that by increasing the number of Psychobiotics (probiotic bacteria positively influencing our nervous system and brain) in the gut, we can improve our mood, better handle stress, and even treat anxiety or depression.
 But an explosion of research into the amazing world of the gut-brain link provides overwhelming evidence that it is true.